stanleyn/VoPo/README.md

 ## Purpose

 We introduce VoPo which enables end-to-end bioinformatics analysis of single-cell data.
 Here we provide code for general usage and to reproduce the results in our paper `VoPo Leverages Cellular Heterogeneity for Predictive Modeling of Single-Cell Data`.
-The (4) tasks outlines in this readme enable the following:
+The (4) tasks outlined in this readme enable the following:

 1) Run VoPo clustering on a few FCS files